British ‘Beatle’ terrorist given life sentence over deaths of Western hostages

 The cell was said to be made up of ringleader Mohammed Emwazi, known as Jihadi John; Aine Davis; Alexanda Kotey and Elsheikh.

+Elsheikh was captured alongside Kotey in Syria in 2018 by the US-supported Syrian Democratic Forces while trying to escape to Turkey.

+Last year, Kotey pleaded guilty to eight counts relating to his involvement, while Davis was jailed in Turkey before being deported to the UK last week and Emwazi was killed in a drone strike.

-Kotey was handed a life sentence by judge Selby at the same court in April.
+Kotey was given the same sentence of eight concurrent life sentences, also by judge Ellis, at the same court in April.

 Register for free to continue reading